parke/lush/readme.txt

   expansion.

   template is a string.

+  info is a table that contains two tables that are used during variable lookup:
+     info .env     is _ENV
-  info contains two tables:  The _ENV and a table of scraped locals.
+     info .locals  contains the scraped local variables

   expand_template() will expand the template against the variables contained in info.